DenchuPichu/hello-world/README.md

 # hello-world
-This is my first github repository
+This is my first GitHub repository.
+I created this account for my Software Engineering class.
+This is my last year at FIU, and I am excited to finish my Computer Science degree.